KILTprotocol/docs/docs/develop/01_sdk/01_quickstart.md

   {FetchEndpointData}
 </TsJsSnippet>

-If the script completes with no errors, it means that we were able to retrieve the published credential using the URL specified in the service endpoint.
+If the script completes with no errors, it means that we were able to retrieve the published credential using the URL specified in the service.

 We will now have to make sure the credential is **valid** and has a valid **structure**.